bdunbar22/Ms-Pacman-vs-Ghost/README.md

 In our Decision tree implementation, our text file and classes allow the dynamic creation of a binary tree.
 DTPacman is initialized with a text file location and loads the tree into a variable.
 The tree is made of of two types of nodes, Decisions and Actions.
 Decision nodes run a comparision and recursively call a child.
-Action nodes return an action type to be turned into a move.
-When getMove is called on DTPacman a recursive makeDecision function is called on the root of the tree and eventually returns with a final action.
+Action nodes have an action type which is turned into a move to be returned.
+When getMove is called on DTPacman a recursive makeDecision function is called on the root of the tree and eventually returns with a move to send to the game.
-DTPacman converts this action into a move using a util file which we created.

 In this way, our text file can easily allow for the creation of different decision trees.
 Pacman can chase edible ghosts, go towards power pills, go towards pill, and run away from ghosts.
 The tree can be simple, or could be complex to fine tune pacmans actions.
 Users can add nodes to the tree to make it more complex, or just edit the distances used for comparisons to try and optimize